dkaul09/WorldCupSimulator/README.md

 This C++ powered World Cup Simulator has been modelled on using mathematical models such as the Poission Distribution and football (soccer) statistics such as expected goals to predict how maay teams can score against their opponents.

 This simulator consists of the 32 teams that took part in the FIFA Men's World Cup 2022.
 In addition, I have also attached an excel spreadsheet that summarizes each of the 32 teams' attacking and defensvie strength, which is used to calculate the xG of a team against their opponent.
 I will later on explain how I calculated the strengths and adjusted them to make the simulations more accurate.

+I really enjoyed building this project as I am a huge football (soccer) fan and I was always curious about how betting companies or sport studios were able to predict matches using data.

 **What is in the Excel Sheet and how has the data been calculated?**